If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Picking the best doll clothes fabric for each outfit has gotten easier for me over time.
 Luckily dolls don’t complain much about their clothes, because I’ve made some rough fabric choices in the past!

 I’ll let you in on some tips and tricks for picking doll clothes fabric that I’ve learned by experience.
 We’ll discuss fabric types, print considerations, and even learn how fabric weight plays a part in your project’s success.
 Then, you’ll feel equipped to sew beautiful doll clothes yourself!

 Doll Clothes Fabric Patterns and Prints

 The print will be the first thing you notice about a new doll outfit.
 While solids work great for doll clothes, they get boring fast.
 Throwing in printed fabric is a great way to give more personality to a doll’s wardrobe.

 In general, aim to have individual aspects of your prints no larger than 1″-2.”
 You’ll want smaller if you’re doing a close-fitting garment.
-However, you have some flexibility if you’re putting it on a gathered or shirred garment.
+However, you have some flexibility if you put it on a gathered or shirred garment.
 Also, don’t pick fabrics with large areas of solid space between sparse motifs.
 When cut to fit a small doll, the fabric will look mostly solid with a few random motifs!

 To determine if a print will work well for a doll outfit, fold the piece of fabric into a small square.
 If you can still see the unique aspects of the pattern and it doesn’t look ridiculous, give it a try for your outfit!

 Here’s me folding those two fabrics from earlier.
 The floral, left pattern would just be awkward on a dress given how only one big flower will be visible.
-I think I’m going to sew a skirt with the right one any day now.
+I think I will sew a skirt with the right one any day now.

 Different Types of Fabrics